 Panzanella-this classic Italian bread salad is made with homemade croutons, tomatoes, cucumbers, bell peppers, basil, and tossed with a simple balsamic vinaigrette.
 It’s a definitely a summer favorite!

-Oh yes, this Panzanella Salad is the perfect way to celebrate summer.
-It is a MUST make when summer produce is at it’s peak.
+I also love making Panzanella, it is the perfect salad when produce is at it’s peak.
 It’s the salad you will want to make when your garden is overflowing with goodies or when you come home from the farmers market with a basket of fresh produce.

 What is Panzanella?

 It’s an Italian salad that is usually made with soaked stale bread (in this case, croutons), along with onions, tomatoes, cucumbers, and basil.
 It’s commonly served in the summertime because of the delicious in-season produce that makes the salad SO good!

 There are no greens, bread is the base and that is a VERY good thing.
 Bring on the carbs!

 This is a pretty classic Panzanella!
 It’s made with: